safesoftware/FMETraining/README.md

 The **Lecture** section is intended to be adapted by instructors to be taught in a classroom lecture.
 It covers conceptual issues of data integration and provides a high-level introduction to FME.
 [Slides](./fme-desktop-data-integration-slides.zip) are available.

-The **Lab Demonstration** section provides a walkthrough of how to use FME and is designed to be taught by an instructor in a lab, with students optionally following along on their own computers.
+The **Lab** section provides a walkthrough of how to use FME.
+It is designed to be presented by an instructor in a lab, with students either following along or independently completing the provided exercises.

-Finally, the **Lab Exercises** section provides hands-on activities for students to complete during lab time or as assignments.
-It contains questions; instructors may fill out [this form](https://goo.gl/forms/jWeso3OY6RVe6PJG3) to request access to answers for grading.
+Finally, the **Scenario-based Exercise** section provides a activities for students to complete during lab time or as an assignment.

+[Lab questions](Integration3Scenario\3.03.LabQuestions.md) are provided; instructors may fill out [this form](https://goo.gl/forms/jWeso3OY6RVe6PJG3) to request access to answers for grading.

 ## Module Audience